web-platform-dx/baseline-browser-mapping/README.md

 - `year_only` for browser versions that do not support all Baseline Widely available Newly Available features.
 - `widely` for browser versions that support all Widely available features.
 - `newly` for browser versions that support all Newly available features.

+Browser versions that support all Newly available features also support all Widely available features.

 ### `getAllVersions()` Configuration options